 - Watch the context - this point covers venue, space, equipment, layout, timing and faith

 - Play like a team - everything is seen in a different light if, instead of focusing on meetings you consider the group as a team that exists 24/7.

 Both parts stand on their own but, put together, they offer six creative ways of rethinking meetings of your Church Council, Kirk Session, Diaconate, Trustees, Finance Team or whatever.

 Here is the link to this item: A40 - Going deeper into meetings 1.pdf

-This article was updated in July 2019 with some changes to the design and minor alterations to the text.
+This article was updated in July 2021 with minor amendments to the text.